awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - For the 'Model name' field under **Model Settings**, enter `distributed-replicated`.

-- For the 'Location of inference code image' field under **Primary Container**, enter the same Docker image you specified in Step 11 above for the region where you're running this workshop.
+- For the 'Location of inference code image' field under **Primary Container**, enter the name of the same Docker image you specified previously for the region where you're running this workshop.
+For ease of reference, here are the image names again:

+  - N. Virginia:  382416733822.dkr.ecr.us-east-1.amazonaws.com/linear-learner:latest
+  - Oregon:  174872318107.dkr.ecr.us-west-2.amazonaws.com/linear-learner:latest
+  - Ohio:  404615174143.dkr.ecr.us-east-2.amazonaws.com/linear-learner:latest
+  - Ireland:  438346466558.dkr.ecr.eu-west-1.amazonaws.com/linear-learner:latest

 - For the 'Location of model artifacts' field under **Primary Container**, enter the path to the output of your replicated training job.
 To find the path, go back to your first browser tab, click **Jobs** in the left pane, then find and click the replicated job name, which will look like `linear-replicated-<date>`.
 Scroll down to the **Outputs** section, then copy the path under 'S3 model artifact'.
 Paste the path in the field; it should look like `s3://sagemaker-projects-pdx/sagemaker/data_distribution_types/linear-replicated-2018-03-11-18-13-13/output/model.tar.gz`.